Mini Egg cookies

 Place a few whole mini eggs on top of each cookie.
 Put the baking trays in the fridge for around 30 minutes so the cookie dough can chill.

 Bake the cookies for 8-10 minutes.
 They’re ready when the cookies have turned golden and flattened down a bit.

 Remove from the oven.
-I added a few extra mini eggs at this point where they cookies looked a bit sparse.
+If you need to, you can add few extra mini eggs at this point if there are any cookies that look a bit sparse.

 Leave your Easter cookies to cool on the baking tray for a few minutes before putting them on a wire rack to cool completely.

 Easter Mini Egg cookies